storybookjs/builder-vite/packages/builder-vite/README.md

 ## Known issues

 - HMR: saving a story file does not hot-module-reload, a full reload happens instead.
 HMR works correctly when saving component files.
-- MDX: You may see a message about a missing `@mdx-js/XXXX` package.
-For now, you should manually install version 1.x of this package using `--force` if necessary.
-See https://github.com/storybookjs/builder-vite/issues/391.

 ## Contributing